-Snickerdoodle Marble Bread: If you love Snickerdoodle cookies then you will love it in bread form.
-Crunchy cookie top, luscious interior all marbled with cinnamon sugar.
+This Snickerdoodle Marble Bread has a crunchy cookie top, luscious interior all marbled with cinnamon sugar.

 The man and dead woman had planned on getting the baby back (they had 30 days) and he was going to “come out” because he saw how unhappy his wife was that she had to give up their baby.